DaisyEverard/RAWES-visualiser/README.md

 - When you remove all rows in a service, no way to add back again
 - map doesn't work for empty titles as same
-- form doesn't persist if tabs switched
+- incomplete form doesn't persist if tabs switched
+- move list state down to table
 - remove data box and use timestamp instead
 - track changes over time
 - Split data based on scale (e.g. local, regional, global)